NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 * When wiring up modules that use Serial UART, make sure to flip `RX`/`TX` lines.
   * 3.3v devices that are not 5v tolerant (such as external [serial-based ESP WiFi modules](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/)) will require a bi-directional logic level converter/shifter to access on 5v MCUs.
-    * We have included a small breakout PCB ([gerbers in extra folder](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/tree/main/extra)) to assist with hooking up such common WiFi and level shifter modules alongside one another.
+    * We have included a small breakout PCB ([gerbers here](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/tree/main/extra)) to assist with hooking up such common 3v3 WiFi and level shifter modules alongside 5v MCUs.
-    * Alternatively, hack a 10kΩ voltage dividing resistor between the MCU's TX pin and module's RX pin.
+    * Alternatively, hack a single 10kΩ resistor ([preferably two of any 1:2 ratio](https://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/)) between the MCU's TX pin and module's RX pin.

 Serial UART Devices Supported: ESP8266 WiFi module (3.3v only)